h2oai/h2o4gpu/README.md

 mkdir -p log ; nvidia-docker run --name localhost --rm -p 8888:8888 -u `id -u`:`id -g` -v `pwd`/log:/log --entrypoint=./run.sh opsh2oai/h2o4gpu-0.2.0-nccl-cuda9-runtime &
 find log -name jupyter* -type f -printf '%T@ %p\n' | sort -k1 -n | awk '{print $2}' | tail -1 | xargs cat | grep token | grep http | grep -v NotebookApp
 ```
 Copy/paste the http link shown into your browser.
+If the "find" command doesn't work, look for the latest jupyter.log file and look at contents for the http link and token.

 If the link shows no token or shows ... for token, try a token of "h2o" (without quotes).
 If running on your own host, the weblink will look like http://localhost:8888:token with token replaced by the actual token.

 This container has a /demos directory which contains Jupyter notebooks and some data.